lcarnegie/lcarnegie/README.md

 ### Hi!
 My name is Luca Carnegie.

 I am a product designer and data analyst.
-I graduated from the [University of Toronto](https://www.utoronto.ca/), where I studied a [Bachelor of Information (BI)](https://ischool.utoronto.ca/bachelor-of-information/) in Informatics/Information Sciences, with extra coursework in Economics (yay math :P).
+I graduated from the [University of Toronto](https://www.utoronto.ca/), where I studied Information and User Experience Design, Economics, and Data Science.

-I enjoy learning new techniques in Product (UI/UX) Design and Data Science.
-I also love solving my everyday annoyances with electronics, 3D printing, and code when I can.
+In my free time, I love solving my everyday annoyances with electronics, 3D printing, and code when I can.
 I also love anything to do with music (currently: Sam Cooke) and in my free time I play Trombone and try to write my own songs.
+Please send recommendations and playlists if you please!

 💾 Programming Languages: R, Python, SQL (novice), Java, JavaScript, Arduino, HTML/CSS